jappeace/jappeaceApplication/content/server-side-rendering-reflex.md

 as a `ByteString`.
 Because it's authenticated we can choose what to serve.
-The authenticated app, if the user has the permission, or the public site, if the user doesn't have those.
+The authenticated app, if the user has the permission, or the public site, if the user doesn't have that.
 It looks like this:

 ```haskell